 Import Permit from FDA

-- FDA has recently brought some changes in the import permit process, which although have streamlined the system; have also added some additional activities to be performed.
+- FDA has recently made some changes in the import permit process, which although have streamlined the system; have also added some additional activities to be performed.
 Now, an additional license per invoice (LPI) is required for each shipment.

-After approval from a recognized EC, application in the prescribed format is submitted to FDA.
+After approval from a recognized EC, an application in the prescribed format is submitted to FDA.
 In addition to the import license application form and EC approval letter, an authorization letter for the local importer is also required.
-All required documents can be listed as